If there’s one thing I’ve learned in my adult life it’s this:

 5. Sell or Be Sold by Grant Cardone

 This book is a must if you are in the sales industry or any other industry.
 Even a stay at home parent will benefit greatly from this book.
 All transactions in life are a sale.
-When you tell your child it's bed time, one of two things will happen.
+When you tell your child it’s bedtime, one of two things will happen.
 Either you will sell them on the idea or they will sell you on letting them stay up 15 minutes longer.
-If you learn how to become an efficient sales person you will always get your way in life.
+If you learn how to become an effective salesperson you will always get your way in life.
 I also love this book because it dissects what selling really is and debunks the crazy stigmas associated with the sales.

 6. Journey of Souls by Newton